pablo-albaladejo/awslambdahackathon/docs/DEPLOYMENT_SCRIPTS.md

 # Deployment Scripts

-This directory contains scripts for deploying, destroying, and managing the AWS Lambda Hackathon infrastructure.
+This document provides an overview and usage examples for the scripts used to deploy, destroy, and manage the AWS Lambda Hackathon project's infrastructure.

 ## Scripts Overview